-Welcome to the Smith Fellows Program!
+Welcome to Smith!
 You’re on your way to making the most of your business education.
-As a Fellow, you’ll have plenty of opportunities to visit sites, listen to high-profile speakers, and network with a variety of alums and business professionals.
+As a Smith student, you’ll have plenty of opportunities to visit sites, listen to high-profile speakers, and network with a variety of alums and business professionals.

 Use this guide to help you figure out what’s appropriate to wear to Smith events.
-For most Fellows events, the dress code will be listed under the RSVP.
+For most events the Undergraduate Program hosts, the dress code will be listed under the RSVP.

 Download: Smith Business Etiquette Tips.